Cloudnaut/HFFDC/README.md

 ```

 Note:
+CLI will most likely change because it isn't intutive at all.
 Because of lazy coding - Make sure the target file exists already and has exactly the same size as the source file.
 Why?
 Because I just needed backups of my fixed size container files.
 Should be improved.
 Placeholder functions already implemented.